areyou76/GettingCleaningData/README.md

 5. Labels the data set with descriptive variable names. y_names, y_test, x_names, x_test, subject, train, train1 and etc. Refer codebook.html/.rmd
 6. Create independent tidy data set with the average of each variable for each activity and each subject. created TIDYDATA.txt

+In this process, i have did the following:

+Setting working directory
+The script created to read data table y_train and x_train, features and activity_labels Merge the y_train with the activity label
+Eliminate the train2 1st column in order to avoid error "duplicate column name" Select only the columns that contains means and standard deviation - using variable "train4" Analysis of the Volunteer select for generating the test data - using variable "colnames" Merge the y_test with the activity label - using variable "subjecta", test, test1 Combining y_test, activity labels, X_test
+Eliminate the train2 1st column in order to avoid error "duplicate column name" - variable "test3" Select only the columns that contains means and standard deviation - variable "test4" Combining Train data with Test data - variable "run_analysis1" using rbind Summary data and produce TIDYDATA.txt - using "run_analysis" variable Display summary data
+Write to TIDYDATA.txt